lukaszliniewicz/Pandrator/README.md

   <img src="pandrator.png" alt="Icon" width="200" height="200"/>
 </p>

-# Pandrator, an audiobook and dubbing generator with voice cloning and AI text optimisation
+# Pandrator, a GUI audiobook and dubbing generator with voice cloning and AI text optimisation

 Pandrator is a tool designed to transform text and srt files into spoken audio in multiple languages based on open source software, including voice cloning, LLM-based text preprocessing and the ability to directly save generated subtitle audio to a video file by mixing the synchronized output with the original audio track of the video.